 Rocky Balboa: Larry Merchant ($4.99, from $14.99)

-series introduced audiences to a slew of iconic characters: big-hearted palooka Rocky Balboa, true-blue wife Adrian, flashy champion Apollo Creed, crusty old trainer Mickey, fearsome Russian killing machine Drago, grappler Thunderlips, and Mr. T's Clubber Lang, just for starters.
+The Rocky series introduced audiences to a slew of iconic characters: big-hearted palooka Rocky Balboa, true-blue wife Adrian, flashy champion Apollo Creed, crusty old trainer Mickey, fearsome Russian killing machine Drago, grappler Thunderlips, and Mr. T's Clubber Lang, just for starters.
 And of course, who can possibly forget Larry Merchant?
 What's that?
 You've never even heard of Larry Merchant?
 That hasn't kept Jakks Pacific from making an action figure of him.
-It's apparently for kids who are really
+It's apparently for kids who are really into boxing history.

 Spin Combat Bonus 2 Pack ($1.88, from $3.99)